Webhooks

 Key Concepts

-• Channels: Delivery destinations (Email, Slack, SMS, etc.)
+• Services: Delivery destinations configured for each webhook (Email, Slack, SMS)

-• Payload: The data you send with each webhook request
+• Payload: The data you send with each notification request (title, message, data)

 Creating a Webhook